-With the support of the graduate program director, up to one third of the credit hours in a graduate certificate or degree program may be transferred from a regionally accredited college or university.
+With the permission from the MPH program director and dean of graduate school, up to one third (1/3) of the credit hours in a graduate certificate or degree program may be transferred from a regionally accredited college or university.
 No credit hours completed as part of a previously earned master's degree can be counted toward a second master's degree.
-A maximum of one third of credit from another institution may be counted toward the completion of a certificate program at East Carolina University.
-Exceptions may be made with the permission of the program director and the dean of the Graduate School, but in all cases students must earn at least one half of the credit hours in a graduate certificate or degree program at East Carolina University.
+Please see the ECU Graduate School admissions page for more details.